Review: Springsteen Comes Full Circle with Landmark Concert

 The Crowes were as raw and bluesy as ever, with the brothers trading harmonica and guitar riffs with each other at one point.

-Their Saturday set came just a day before the onstage meltdown of Jane’s Addiction, in which singer Perry Farrell threw a punch at guitarist Dave Navarro.
+Their Saturday set came just a day after the onstage meltdown of Jane’s Addiction, in which singer Perry Farrell threw a punch at guitarist Dave Navarro.
 Chris Robinson, who knows a few things about battling band members, acknowledged it.
 “We hope they find some peace,” he told the crowd.

 A Real Peach: The most outlandish act had to be Peaches.
 Her gleefully vulgar dance bangers had folks craning their necks to see who was singing, and what they saw was just as outrageous; it included some dancing lady parts.
 If you weren’t familiar with Peaches beforehand, she made sure you remembered her name.
 Her palate-cleansing set preceded Noah Kahan, who is her musical opposite.